-(1) Complete the general course requirements outlined below.

-(2) Select one of two alternatives noted below (A or B) and complete its course requirements.

-(A) Forty-five hours of Urban Studies courses (including GV 485), Research in Urban Studies, and eight additional five-hour courses from at least four Urban Studies areas.

-(B) Fifty-five hours of Urban Studies courses (with GV 485 waived) including courses in at least five of the seven Urban Studies Areas.

-(3) Complete the requirements for two fifteen hour minors in Urban Studies, one of which must come from the seven Urban Studies topical areas (above) or Regional Studies.
+- (1) Complete the general course requirements outlined below. - (2) Select one of two alternatives noted below (A or B) and complete its course requirements. - (A) Forty-five hours of Urban Studies courses (including GV 485), Research in Urban Studies, and eight additional five-hour courses from at least four Urban Studies areas. - (B) Fifty-five hours of Urban Studies courses (with GV 485 waived) including courses in at least five of the seven Urban Studies Areas. - (3) Complete the requirements for two fifteen hour minors in Urban Studies, one of which must come from the seven Urban Studies topical areas (above) or Regional Studies.

 First Quarter Second Quarter

 EH 101 Eng.
-Composition5 EH 102 Eng.
-Composition5

-HY 101 World History5 HY 102 World History5

-GV 101 Constitutional Foundation GV 102 Institution of American

-of American Democracy5 State and National
+Composition 5 HY 101 World History 5 GV 101 Constitutional Foundation of American Democracy 5 EH 102 Eng.
+Composition 5 HY 102 World History 5 GV 102 Institution of American State and National

-15 Government5
+15 Government

-,,, Elective

-20